corverroos/limiter/README.md

-#Limiter
+#ratelimit

-Limiter provides a simpler concurrent resource based rate limiter API and multiple implementations.
+Package `ratelimit` provides a simpler concurrent resource based rate limiter API and multiple implementations.
 It also provides performance benchmarking.